 In our first ten years we sheltered over 700 animals.
 We continue to increase the types of animals we can care for and rehome at Sanctuary One.
-In addition to cats, dogs, horses chickens, and a variety of farm animals, we now provide humane care for rabbits, FIV+ cats and alpacas....
+In addition to cats, dogs, horses, chickens, and a variety of farm animals, we now provide humane care for FIV-positive cats and alpacas....

 Serving Our Mission

 Our gardens keep growing!
-Originally barren rocky earth, our permaculture-inspired gardens have recently been expanded to over 35,000 square feet, with exclusive spaces for our community partners.
+Originally barren rocky earth, our permaculture-inspired gardens have expanded to over 35,000 square feet, with exclusive spaces for our community partners.
 Starting in 2017, food grown in our gardens is donated to local food bank partners....

-Each year we impact the lives of thousands of visitors through farm tours and service learning.
+Each year we impact the lives of thousands of visitors through farm tours, field trips, and service learning.
 Our dedicated volunteers and interns perform all aspects of care farming every day of the year, providing nearly 10,000 hours of service annually....

 Sanctuary One has grown exponentially since first opening our gates in 2007.
 This is demonstrated by the dramatic rise in tour requests, partnerships and animal intakes.
-Community support tells us we’re filling a critical void—and onto something big.
+Community support tells us we’re filling a critical void.
 But we can’t do it without support....